 We encourage our clients to prepare a digital asset log together with written instructions for their executor about what should be done with their digital assets following death.
 The log and instructions may be stored safely and confidentially alongside your Will.

 Our fees for drafting a Will are time-costed at the fee earners hourly rate.
-For a straightforward simple Will the cost is likely to be between £500 and £800.
+For a straightforward simple Will the cost is likely to be from £800.
 If the Will is more complex, requires trust clauses to be inserted, or if extensive legal advice is sought, the cost may exceed this.
 The drafting of a Discretionary Trust or Will Trust is likely to cost approximately £1,500.